 If you think the exterior is picturesque, just wait until you get inside!
 It has been most carefully and superbly refurbished to combine all its original character (exposed stone walls, beams and rustic fireplace), with all modern comforts in a way which cannot fail to delight the most fastidious of guests.

 Downstairs are a double bedroom with king-size bed, a twin bedroom, a bathroom and a utility room, while upstairs are a magnificent living and dining area with open fire, which is beautifully furnished with many antique pieces.
-The cosy kitchen has a lovely electric Aga, as well as a two ring induction hob as a handy alternative.
+The cosy kitchen has a lovely electric range with induction hob.
 There is a double bedroom and a shower room on this level as well.